 Students who want to participate in an extra-curricular program must practice good self-control and good citizenship.
-In order to maintain eligibility a student must earn a 2.0 cumulative GPA and receive not more than 2 failing grades each grading period
+In order to maintain eligibility a student must earn a 2.0 or higher cumulative GPA depending chosen activity.

 POST-HIGH SCHOOL EXPERIENCE